kyma-project/community-modules/README.md

 - **documentatio** - documentation URL
 - **repository** - main source code repository
 - **managedResources** - list of api server resources (paths) that are managed by your module (including the configuration resource)
-- **base** - the name of the other channel that should be used as a base for fields not specified in current entry.
-Documentation, repository and managedResources usually are the same for all the channels, so you can use base reference instead of copying these values across all channels
+- **versions** - list of module versions that can be included in release channels.
+In version entry you can override some module properties (usually deploymentYaml and crYaml)

+You should assign module versions to release channels.
+The channels are defined in the [channels.json](app/channels.json).
+You define there for each release channel the list of modules and their versions.
-The channels.json file is processed by the build process and generates release channels files ([latest.json](https://kyma-project.github.io/community-modules/latest.json), [fast.json](https://kyma-project.github.io/community-modules/fast.json), and [regular.json](https://kyma-project.github.io/community-modules/regular.json))
+The channels.json and modules.json files are processed by the build workflow that generates release channels files ([latest.json](https://kyma-project.github.io/community-modules/latest.json), [fast.json](https://kyma-project.github.io/community-modules/fast.json), and [regular.json](https://kyma-project.github.io/community-modules/regular.json))
 If you want to test your module, you can generate that file on your own:
 ```
 cd script